StuartsProjects/SX12XX-LoRa/ReadMe.md

 ### Compatibility

-Full tested on 3.3V 8Mhz ATMega328P and ATMega1284P only.
+**Fully tested on 3.3V 8Mhz ATMega328P and ATMega1284P only**.

 It was not the intention to specifically support non-Atmel platforms with the library but several programs have been tested and work on an ESP32 WROOM board and an STM32 Xnucleo board.
-See the Examples\SX127X_Examples\ESP32 and Examples\SX127X_Examples\STM32 folders.
+See the Readme for ESP32 and STM32 in the ESP32 and STM32 examples folders.

 ### Support